Who Is Natasha Lyonne?

 Natasha Lyonne, born on April 9, 1979, worked as a child actress on projects like Heartburn and Pee-wee’s Playhouse before landing a role in Woody Allen’s Everyone Says I Love You.
 More film projects followed, including Slums of Beverly Hills and American Pie, but Lyonne was eventually waylaid by major personal issues, including drug abuse, criminal charges and extended hospitalization.
 She took time to recover before taking on stage work and returning to the screen.
-She debuted as part of the cast of prison dramedy Orange Is the New Black in 2013, receiving her first Emmy nomination for her work the following year.
+She debuted as part of the cast of the prison dramedy Orange Is the New Black in 2013, receiving her first Emmy nomination for her work the following year.

 Future actress Natasha Lyonne was born Natasha Braunstein in New York, New York on April 9, 1979.
 Both of her parents came from Orthodox Jewish families and had rebellious streaks.
-They also had a desire to see their child become famous, and as such Lyonne was enrolled by her mother into the Ford Modeling Agency at 6 years old.
+They also had a desire to see their child become famous, and as such Lyonne was enrolled by her mother into the Ford Modeling Agency at six years old.
 She landed a role in Nora Ephron’s Heartburn before landing a recurring role as Opal on Pee-wee’s Playhouse, starring Paul Reubens.

 But having her parents push her into the spotlight had associated costs.
 “It instilled in me a real revulsion to fame, because I was so confused and perplexed by why a parent would do that to a child,” Lyonne said in a 2015 Esquire magazine interview.
-“In their defense, I probably would've wound up doing something similar anyway—I am sort of wired that way.
+“In their defense, I probably would've wound up doing something similar anyway — I am sort of wired that way.
 But part of that wiring has to do with growing up in such an absurd household that by the age of 10, Scarface, The Godfather, and Rocky were my three favorite movies.”

 Lyonne spent part of her youth in Israel, with her parents eventually divorcing.
 After returning to the States, she took on a major role in her teens, that of lead character DJ who served as the narrator of Woody Allen’s musical Everyone Says I Love You, co-starring Goldie Hawn, Alan Alda, Drew Barrymore and Julia Roberts.